octo-technology/OpenTezos/docs/baker/cli-baker.md

 You can now send to "bob" any number of XTZ from a wallet of your choice.

-> Be careful if you are not sure what you are doing and start by sending a small amount.
+> Be careful if you are not sure what you are doing start by sending a small amount.
 Then send the whole amount.
-(8,000 XTZ is the minimum to register as a delegate).
+(8,000 ꜩ is the minimum to register as a delegate).

 Copy and paste the destination address into the search bar of an explorer (like [TzStats](https://tzstats.com/)) to see the transaction.
 The address should be visible in the explorer after the first transaction.